ARE YOU A NONPROFIT, COMMUNITY CENTER, SOCIAL SERVICE AGENCY, SCHOOL, FOOD PANTRY,

 A staff member from the host agency should be on-site during classes.

-TO APPLY TO HOST CLASSES, PLEASE FILL OUT OUR ONLINE FORM
+TO APPLY TO HOST CLASSES, PLEASE FILL OUT OUR ONLINE APPLICATION FORM

 ABOUT HOSTING A COOKING MATTERS CLASS